ctb/titus-blog/src/2016-mybinder.rst

 and lets you enter your own credentials, then *boom* there you go.
 Insta-compute.

+(I think current mybinder limitations are in the several GB of RAM range, with a few dozen MB of disk space.)

-**Executing anything other than GitHub public repos:** -- it only runs off of public GitHub repositories right now, but that's not going to be too tricky to fix, either.
+**Executing anything other than GitHub public repos:** mybinder only runs off of public GitHub repositories right now, but that's not going to be too tricky to fix, either.
 BitBucket and GitLab and private repos can be served almost as easily.

-**RStudio and RMarkdown:** -- right now it's all Project Jupyter, but it should be pretty easy to get RStudio Server or some sort of RMarkdown application (Shiny?) working on it.
+**RStudio and RMarkdown:** currently, it's all Project Jupyter, but it should be pretty easy to get RStudio Server or some sort of RMarkdown application (Shiny?) working on it.

-**Pre-built Docker images:** -- you currently have to derive your Dockerfile from the ``andrewosh/binder-base`` image, which means you can't use generic images from the Docker Hub.
+**Pre-built Docker images:** you need to derive your Dockerfile from the ``andrewosh/binder-base`` image, which means you can't use pre-built images from the Docker Hub (even if they were built from binder-base).
 I predict that will go away soon enough, since it's not a fundamental requirement of the way they're doing things.

 What's missing and not easy?
 ----------------------------